BilawalAhmed0900/Bin_to_Iso/README.md

 # Bin_to_Iso
-Convert Disk Image file(.bin) to Iso
+Strip Disk Image file(.bin) to Iso

 # Bin File
 It is Raw disk image.
 A disk is composed of sectors 2352 bytes each.
 By removing those headers and storing only data, we will have ISO or UDF file which is standard format of CD or DvD.
 Read more [here](https://en.wikipedia.org/wiki/CD-ROM#CD-ROM_format)